- You won’t need to worry about kitchen utensils and our boats equip you with essentials such as tea, coffee and special treats.

 Our Blue Otter Wootton Wawen boat is 10ft longer than Blue Otter Skipton (50ft), which can make tight bends in the canal interesting for the first time boater, but that’s part of the adventure and trust us, it’s really difficult to do anything wrong.

 We are more than happy to give you a crash course…. ok, perhaps not a crash course, but we’ll insist on showing you the ropes of how to pilot a boat when you pick it up.
-This includes how to steer, how to navigate through bridges, how to go through locks, mooring-up and, the all important turning in so-called winding holes.
+This includes how to steer, how to navigate through bridges, how to go through locks, mooring-up and, the all important 3-point turning around in so-called winding holes.
 We’ll spend the first few hours with you, until you feel at ease and comfortable to go it alone.
 We invest that time at the beginning of your holiday, so that you can truly relax and enjoy your time on board with us.
-We want boating to be as pleasureable as possible for you.
+Blue Otter Boats want boating to be as pleasureable as possible for you.

 Six top tips for piloting a narrowboat for the first time are: